gapml/CV/docs/index.md

 ```

 The `stratify` property when used as a getter creates a generator on each invocation.
 The generator will return a sequence of images and labels, whose size is specified as the parameter
 (or default) to `stratify` when specified as a setter.
-Each creation of the generation will sequentially move through the training data.
+Each creation of the generator will sequentially move through the training data.
 When the end of the training data is reached, the
 training data is randomly reshuffled and the 'stratify` getter is reset to start at the beginning of the training data.
 The image and label data are returned
 as a multi-dimensional numpy array and one-hot encoded numpy vector, respectively.